The music of the Indonesia Gamelan conceals powerful martial art applications. The dance of silat is a mnemonic learning system.

 What can you learn by using this strategy?
 It helps us understand how to use the parasympathetic nervous system to control how we respond to threats.

 Dance of Silat Dirty Boxing

 The silat dance uses specific ocular techniques to control the Sympathetic Nervous (SN) system.
-SN is part of the primitive mind takes control when we encounter potential life-threatening events.
+SN is part of the primitive mind that takes control when we encounter potential life-threatening events.
 (2)

-So, although we can react quickly, we cannot access the higher functioning aspects of the brain, and that’s the problem.
+So, although we can react quickly, we cannot access the higher-functioning aspects of the brain, and that’s the problem.
 You might be faster with the SN in control; however, it has limited ability to change and adapt to a rapidly changing situation like hand-to-hand combat.

 Silat dance practitioners train the parasympathetic nervous system to override the sympathetic nervous system’s automatic engagement.
 With the Parasympathetic nervous system in charge, you can “move on time” and in the “right way.”
 It’s how to defeat a larger, stronger, and faster attacker.
 Strength and speed are assets of the body, but the mind can beat these.

 “Speed is bull____.
 Timing is everything.” ― Guru Tua

 So, how do you train to allow the parasympathetic nervous system to maintain control when we are in a life-threatening situation?
 You don’t control your fear and anger directly; you use techniques that keep the SN from engaging.

 Many refer to this system as silat dirty boxing because it has no rules to restrict what can be done.
 Even martial arts practices like mixed martial arts have rules of engagement, things you can’t do, or places you cannot hit.
 There are no such rules with the practice of silat.